-It's not easy figuring out where and when to go fishing for saltwater species like striped bass, bluefin tuna, albies and many others.
-Saltwater fish can move quickly, and the location of the best bite can change by the hour.
+It's not easy figuring out where and when to go fishing on Cape Cod.
+Saltwater fish in particular can move quickly, and the location of the best bite can change by the hour.

 Cape Cod Canal

 Here on MFCC we have published thousands of Cape Cod Canal fishing reports since the website was launched in 2011.

 For this season, one of the most valuable assets for recent canal reports will be the Cape Cod Canal category inside our members' forum.
 In addition, every two weeks we publish a new Cape Cod Canal fishing report podcast with Red Top Sporting Goods in Buzzard's Bay.

 These podcasts are immediately available on our podcast page for members of My Fishing Cape Cod every Friday morning.
 You can preview some of our past canal fishing reports below. 👇